in

 • Leaf spots and stem rot may occur.

-Selaginella Propagation
+Selaginella propagation

 • Propagate Selaginella by cuttings taken in spring, layering, and spores.